- Exhibitor Portal

 Payment is possible via iDEAL, VISA, MasterCard or American Express.

-You can change the date of your booking by sending an e-mail to email@example.com.
-If you plan to park with a different car, you do not have to change your booking, you can drive out by scanning the barcode on the ticket.
+You can change the dates of your booking by sending an e-mail to email@example.com.
+If you come with a different car, you can drive out by scanning the barcode printed on the ticket.

 A booking can not be canceled.